-Hugh Hamer is still managing director at Williams Medical.
-He says, “Throughout Livingbridge’s involvement they have been very supportive and challenged the business to maximise its potential.
+“Throughout Livingbridge’s involvement they have been very supportive and challenged the business to maximise its potential.
 This allowed the business to strengthen its position as the market leader within the UK healthcare industry, and positioned us well for further growth.”

-Livingbridge invests to fund the MBO
+Livingbridge invest to fund the MBO

 Company undertake customer segmentation review